peterhinch/micropython-tft-gui/README.md

  the control's list, that item becomes current.
 Returns the current string, unless the arg was provided but did not correspond to any list item.
 In this event the control's state is not changed and ``None`` is returned.

+The callback is triggered if an item on the dropdown list is touched and that item is not currently selected (i.e. when a change occurs).

 # Dialog Boxes